okanvk/Turkish-Wikipedia-Based-Knowledge-Graph/README.md

 ## Turkish-Wikipedia-Based-Knowledge-Graph
+This repository includes a Knowledge Graph construction project from Turkish Wikipedia pages.
+This project constructs a Knowledge Graph from Turkish wikipedia dump, using both the unstructured texts and information boxes.
+It is developed under inzva AI Projects #6 event, with a group of 4 developers.

 ## Resources that we used
 We mainly used two repositories.
 We constructed a pipeline using both of them in order to construct a knowladge graph.
 First repository , <a href="https://github.com/informagi/REL"> Radboud Entity Linker</a> which is a modular Entity Linker.